zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

 ## 7. Deploying OAI 5g Core Network ##

-- The core network is deployed using a [python script](../docker-compose/core-network.py) which is a wrapper around `docker-compose` and `docker` command.
+- The core network is deployed using a [python script](../docker-compose/core-network.py) which is a wrapper around the `docker-compose` and `docker` commands.
-- The script informs the user when the core-network is correctly configured by checking health status of containers and connectivity between different core network components.
+- The script informs the user when the core-network is correctly configured by checking the health status of the containers and connectivity between different core network components.
-- In case if there is a problem in using the script then use docker-compose manually read the [notes section](#11-notes)
+- In case there is a problem using the script, then use docker-compose manually, read the [notes section](#11-notes)
-- If the script is executed without any arguments then the helper menu is visible
+- If the script is executed without any arguments then the help menu is shown

     ```bash
     docker-compose-host $: pwd